 Neotech Professional Cables

-I thought it would be interesting to review the Neotech line of cables because of my prior experience with Harmonic Technology and Acoustic Zen cables which espouse the use of the same UP-OCC Technology.
+I thought it would be interesting to review the Neotech line of cables because of my prior experience with Harmonic Technology and Acoustic Zen cables, which espouse the same UP-OCC Technology.
 This technology is licensed to Neotech by Dr. Atsumi Ohno of the Chiba Institute of Technology.
-Dr. Ohno developed this technology by using a heated mold process of cooling.
-By doing so, it allows the molecules of copper and silver to form tightly to produce massive crystals while also creating fewer grain boundaries.
-Thus yielding a >99.99998% pure cable that virtually creates a direct connection between system components.
+Dr. Ohno developed this technology by using a cooling process for heated molds.
+Doing so allows the molecules of copper and silver to form tightly to produce massive crystals while also creating fewer grain boundaries.
+Thus, it yields a >99.99998% pure cable that virtually creates a direct connection between system components.
 (Please refer to their website for a more specific and quantifiable explanation.)

 Cable Installation